marksherriff/cs3240-f23-website/final_exam.md

 ## Q: How long does it take to grade the final exam?

 If you are just trying to go from a B+ or A- to an A, I can grade those as they are submitted the day of the final.
 If you are making up a quiz or have to attempt a bunch of questions, it takes longer.
 They should be graded in 24-48 hours or so.

+## Q: I didn't read anything on this page.
+Can you explain it to me?

+Go listen to the last 10 min or so of the lecture from Tuesday, Nov 21, at 11:00.
+I explained it all there.
+Again.